ritwickrajmakhal/SmartBlobExplorer/README.md

 - **Cognitive Skills**: Use OCR to extract text from images within documents
 - **Document Management**: Download, delete, or rename documents with simple commands
 - **Batch Operations**: Support for batch uploads, downloads, and deletions
-- **Manual Indexer Control**: Ability to manually trigger the indexer to update search results

 ## Architecture